Veterinary Radiology at WestVet

 WestVet is pleased to offer the services of Andrew Gendler, DVM, and Diplomate of the American College of Veterinary Radiology (ACVR).
 In addition to completing an undergraduate degree and four years of veterinary school, Board Certified Veterinary Radiologists have also completed an internship and residency—an additional 3-5 years training—and successfully passed rigorous board examinations.

-Advances in imaging technology has dramatically improved the diagnosis and treatment of serious diseases and injuries in our pets.
+Advances in imaging technology have dramatically improved the diagnosis and treatment of serious diseases and injuries in our pets.
 As a Veterinary Radiologist, Dr. Gendler collaborates with other specialists at WestVet and referring general practice veterinarians to:

 - Pinpoint a diagnosis